WordPress/wpcs-docs/wordpress-coding-standards.md

 <h2>Where to (not) apply the coding standards</h2>

-Third-party libraries are not subject to these standards, even when bundled with the main project code.
-This may occasionally be the case, for example WordPress core bundles several third-party libraries in its codebase.
+Third-party libraries are not subject to these standards, even when integrated with the primary project.
+This includes instances like WordPress core, where multiple third-party libraries are incorporated into its codebase.